shradhatx/reference/README.md

-### Introduction
+### Tell me about yourself.
-My name is Shradha Bhalla, I am an IT professional leveraging  my 20+ years of experience in innovating, developing, and deploying technology solutions to help clients create products and solve business problems.
-Specializing in hands-on architecture, proofs of concept, and development of open source, big data systems using trending hadoop and spark technologies.
+I am a IT professional passionate about technology and learning.
+I thoroughly enjoy my work, helping my clients create products and solve business problems using IT.

+In big data space, I specialize in solution architecture, PoT, PoC, development in key technologies ELK, NoSQL(cassandra, Hbase, Mongo), graph DB (Titan, GraphX).
+I have worked on  many open source trending technologies in hadoop, spark, cloud.

+I like to engage in end to end solution for any business problem and understand the big picture for ROI.

-I have varied experience in Enterprise IT - managed high performance teams bad high risk projects in software dev, infrastructure upgrade, tech refresh etc.
+I have varied experience in Enterprise IT - dev, team lead & managed high performance teams in software dev, tech refresh, vendor management, data center setup for DR etc.

-Business verticals - Banking, Telecom, Healthcare, Services - Insurance Education background- EE and Masters in CS
+Business verticals - Banking, Telecom, Healthcare, Services - Insurance

+Education background- EE and Masters in CS

-Goal - technical consulting role as big data solution architect leveraging open source technologies and virtual/hybrid/server-less infrastructure.
-Or a senior developer/lead in Elastic/ELK.
+Goal - technical consulting role as big data solution architect leveraging open source technologies and cloud computing (virtual/hybrid/server-less infrastructure).
+Also interesting to me is a senior developer/lead in Elastic/ELK.

-#### Intersys Consulting
+#### Tell us about the architecture of your most interesting project

+Intersys Consulting: to solve sticky business problem leveraging ES coz the prob  seems to do with search
 * Elastic consultant on Federation of State Medical Board projects.
 Perform exploratory and feasibility analysis of client’s data and processes and provide technology roadmap and iterative solution architecture with focus on Elastic 5.x with a goal to improve data quality and operation efficiency.

 PoT and PoC - demo capabilities of ES with FSMB data sample.
 Propose overall solution, iterative roadmap, work breakdown and estimates.
-Two of teh projects I worked on at FSMB-
+Two of the projects I worked on at FSMB-

 i) FSMB gets board orders in PDF from different States.
 These are reviewed manually and categorize choosing from over 250 categories.
 FSMB wants to learn about automating the process utilizing text search, NLP and categorization.
 They have Elastic stack and wanted to explore the capabilities in Elasticserach first.

 ii) FSMB maintains a database of ~1.4M on Physicians.
 Certains updates on physicians are available monthly from another source in a csv file with over 300 fields and ~ 6M records.
 There is no common identifier.
 FSMB wanted a solution to efficiently match these Millions of records with FSMB database first comparing many fields to correctly identify the physician and then noting changes and updating FSMB record.

-* Elastic consultant on IMF project to propose an intranet search solution and demo PoC that replaces Microsoft FAST leveraging Elasticsearch that works seamlessly with Sharepoint, company websites and AD.
+* Elastic consultant on IMF project to propose an intranet search solution(intranet that provide internet like search experience- auto classification)  and demo a PoC that replaces Microsoft FAST leveraging Elasticsearch that works seamlessly with Sharepoint, company websites and AD.

-#### IgnitedD2K
+BAInsight, SearchBlox

+#### IgnitedD2K:  most interesting coz -lots of parts, my end-to-end involvement
-Built a product that leveraged social data, and other structured/unstructured data collected from many different sources to predict useful metrics for clients.
+Product that leveraged social data, and data structured/unstructured collected from many different sources to predict good quality leads for clients.
-* Built end-to-end data pipeline
+* Built end-to-end data pipeline, life of data
 * Participated in backend data architecture and APIs
 * Data analysis and modeling- using python, panda, scikit-learn, numpy etc.  (Also -used Random Forest Ensemble,SVM in Kaggle)
 * Topic modeling using LDA. wordtovec - singular word, doctovec

-> Used Hadoop/HDFS, AWS EC2, S3, Spark, Nosql technologies.
+> Used AWS EC2, S3, Spark, Nosql technologies.
+> Data landing on kafka after initial filtering
-> Created data pipelines in spark/kafka calling ML model and business logic on the way and landing data on NoSQL/Hbase or Elastic or Dashboard (angular.js)
+> Created data pipelines in spark calling ML model and enriching data on the way and landing data on NoSQL/Hbase or Elastic or Dashboard (angular.js)

 #### Worked as Program Manager/ Technical PM on several projects of many flavors in Bank, Telecom, Healthcare Services etc.